imehrdadmahdavi/simple-grep/README.md

 # Simple grep Tool

-This is a basic program written in C to search for words in different set of files.
+This is a basic prototype written in C to search for words in different set of files.

 ## Demo
 ```shell